PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

         correctly
-    -   If data has been transformed, check that transformation was correct in the associated google spreadsheet (or create a new google spreadsheet following instructions in ).
+    -   If data has been transformed, check that transformation was correct in the associated google spreadsheet (or create a new google spreadsheet following instructions)
-    -   For any trait data that requires a covariate .
+    -   For any trait data that requires a covariate

 ## 8. Acknowledgements